SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/migration.md

 ---
 weight: 50
-title: Microservice migration
+title: Microservice migration to apiVersion 2
 layout: redirect
 ---

-### Cumulocity IoT microservice user privilege deprecation

-#### Microservice apiVersion 2

-To comply with new security requirements, {{< company-sag >}} is announcing the availability of the microservice apiVersion 2 and is deprecating apiVersion 1.

-**With release 10.14**, {{< company-sag >}} announces the availability of microservice apiVersion 2 and the deprecation of apiVersion 1.
+**With release 10.14**, {{< company-sag >}} announces the availability of microservice apiVersion 2 and the deprecation of apiVersion 1 to comply with new security requirements.
 Microservice apiVersion 2 provides an improved microservice container security context restricting the invocation of privileged Linux Kernel APIs.
 In details this means that with microservice apiVersion 2 the microservice container is granted only specific capabilities.

 Refer to the [Linux man page](https://man7.org/linux/man-pages/man7/capabilities.7.html) for more information on Kernel capabilities.
 With the apiVersion change, the microservice is granted the capability NET_BIND_SERVICE.

-#### Microservice migration in release 10.15
+#### Microservice migration from release 10.15

 Perform the following steps to migrate your microservice to the new apiVersion.